jerrymarino/iCompleteMe/README.md

 ### The `:YcmForceCompileAndDiagnostics` command

-Calling this command will force YCM to immediately recompile your file and display any new diagnostics it encounters.
+Calling this command will force ICM to immediately recompile your file and display any new diagnostics it encounters.
 Do note that recompilation with this command may take a while and during this time the Vim GUI _will_ be blocked.